yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/comparison.md

 - the number of dimensions
 - the lower bound on each dimension.

-The term _"row-major order"_ is explained in the section [Joint semantics](../properties/#joint-semantics) within the section _"Functions for reporting the geometric properties of an array"_.
+The term _"row-major order"_ is explained in [Joint semantics](../properties/#joint-semantics) within the section _"Functions for reporting the geometric properties of an array"_.

 The other geometric properties (the length and upper bound along each dimension) can be derived from the properties that the bullets list..